 Our vision is a world where water and energy services are delivered to all in a sustainable way.

 With over 260 of the world’s river basins shared by two or more countries, the environments in which we operate transcend borders, while the rise of instant communications has deepened our ability to connect both regionally and globally.

 We are working with a truly international community.
 Developers and operators, governments and banks, academia and NGOs, national and international organisations – all of these groups have unique expertise and perspectives to contribute.

-Our mission is to advance sustainable hydropower by bringing all of these voices together, and finding mutually beneficial ways forward.
+Our mission is to advance sustainable hydropower by building and sharing knowledge on its role in renewable energy systems, responsible freshwater management and climate change solutions.
 We recognise that the world is changing, and a mixture of expertise and experience is needed to progress; we cannot achieve our vision without building and sharing knowledge.

 We use our global reach to seek out and champion best practices in sustainable hydropower development, and to cultivate a vibrant, inclusive and proactive hydropower community.